 Alternatives To Disavow Tool

 Hey readers, today’s topic is related to marketing and is especially important for SEO.
-Today’s topic is about the tool which most of us SEO’s use but nowadays its use is getting less and less by the day.
-This tool is important because it allows us to actually clear our domain names in front of the google penguin crawler.
+Today’s topic is about the tool which most of us SEO’s use, but nowadays its use is getting less and less by the day.
+This tool is important because it lets us clear our domain names before the google penguin crawler.

-If any spammy or unrelated website is linked to your company site, the penguin crawler may penalize your site and to protect your site from such predicaments you use the disavow tool.
-But does the disavow tool even work and are there any alternatives to disavow tools?
-Let’s see how else we can remove spammy backlinks or do you even need the disavow Tool anymore.
+Suppose any spammy or unrelated website is linked to your company site.
+In that case, the penguin crawler may penalize your area, and to protect your site from such predicaments, you use the disavow tool.
+But does the disavow tool even work, and are there any alternatives to disavow tools?
+Let’s see how else we can remove spammy backlinks, or do you even need the disavow Tool anymore.

 Do You Need The Disavow Tool

 The disavow tool is a legacy feature of Google Search Console.
 Meaning it is one of the few features left for the old version of the console, but you can not access this tool directly from the console itself.
-To access disavow tool you have to do a google search for it and then you will get the tool at top of the SERP.
-Over the years this tool has been very helpful for SEOs.
+To access the disavow tool, you have to do a google search for it, and then you will get the tool at the top of the SERP.
+Over the years, this tool has been very helpful for SEOs.